-Effective human relations are an indispensable tool in developing a successful professional presence in today's world.
-Topics include self-understanding, as well as the understanding of others, motivation, productivity, morale, conflict and change, stress, ethics, diversity, goal setting, the power of positive reinforcement, image building, emotional control, assertiveness, effective communication and different leadership styles.
+This course will examine human relations as they relate to business and industry.
+This course emphasizes the importance of human relations as it applies to work within an organization as well as to everyday life.
+This course will prepare the student to function within groups.
+It focuses on problem solving, group dynamics, teamwork, communication, leadership styles, and business etiquette.
+The impact of technology on human relations will also be discussed.
+Other topics discussed in this course include self-understanding, as well as the understanding of others, motivation, productivity, morale, conflict and change, stress, ethics, goal setting, the power of positive reinforcement, image building, emotional control, assertiveness, effective communication, and different leadership styles.